-To best support academic integrity in light of the remote learning context, instructors may wish to develop community values for a course in the online environment and to include an honor code to reinforce community values on assignments.
+To best support academic integrity in light of the remote learning context, instructors may wish to develop community values for a course taught fully or partially online and to include an honor code to reinforce community values on assignments.
 Instructors can also consider the use of grading and assessment structures that promote academic integrity.

 Community Values for Online Education